A Diamond scratch shown on GIA certificate:

-Fancy yourself as a diamond buyer, I see?
-Excellent.
+Fancy yourself as a diamond buyer, I see?.
 Welcome to our blog page - the Rare Carat equivalent of Aladdin’s cave, where you will find all manner of wonders pertaining to diamonds.
 Think of me as genie, but instead of wishes you get knowledge.
 Now, before we launch into this post on diamond scratches (sounds suuuper interesting, right?) – I want to direct you to our introductory post on all things related to diamond imperfections.
 It tells you what they are, where to find them, and why they matter.
 It’s basically a great little foundation for you before you launch into the rest of the series which you can find back in the main cave on the main blog page.
-Click here to give it the once over and then you’ll be hot to trot.

 Now back to the humble diamond scratch.